Be a Better Philadelphia Citizen

 A variety of visual artworks in a pleasing collage, including elegantly and traditionally dressed women with hairdressing gathered in front of an orange wall, a simple wooden bed against a wall of colorful trinkets, hairpieces, ribbons, hats, and other ephemera; a chart labeled "The Blackest things I can think of;" an aged 18th-century looking woodcut print frame through which you can see a blue ocean shore with two ringed feminine hands in the foreground, and a collage of photos portraying Black women

-A sample of artworks in the Black History Month Showcase, including artists Shawn Theodore, Emilio Maldonaldo, Shakira Hunt, and Yannick Lowery
+A sample of artworks in the Black History Month Showcase, including artists Shawn Theodore, Emilio Maldonaldo, Shakira Hunt and Yannick Lowery.

 SEE THE BLACK HISTORY MONTH SHOWCASE.
-Hyatt Centric Center City Philadelphia launches its second annual Black History Month Showcase through mid-March, featuring a mix of artwork by local Black artists.
+This March, Hyatt Centric Center City Philadelphia launches its second annual Black History Month Showcase through mid-March, featuring a mix of artwork by local Black artists.
 Free.
 1620 Chancellor Street

 SEE NEW EXHIBITS AT THE CLAY STUDIO.
 Through March 30, The Clay Studio premieres three new exhibitions highlighting the work of its Resident Artists, hosting Doesn’t It Feel Warmer Just Knowing the Sun Will Be Out by Danish-American ceramicist Josephine Mette Larson, Dreams by ceramic artist Liisa Nelson, and Palimpsest by South Korean ceramic sculptor Jinsik Yoo.
 Gallery hours are Monday through Friday 11am to 5:30pm and 11am to 5pm on Saturday and Sunday.
 Second Thursday hours of each month are 5 to 8pm.
 Free.
 1425 N. American Street